probonopd/casper-language-autodetection/README.md

 ## User story

-As a user of Ubuntu Live systems, I would like to have the keyboard layout (keyboard language) autodetected.
+As a user of Ubuntu based Live systems, I would like to have the keyboard layout (keyboard language) autodetected.
+I find it very cumbersome to select the keyboard layout each time I boot a Ubuntu based Live system.

 Ideally, I would also like to get sensible defaults for the locale (application language) and timezone based on that.